midega-g/sql-QA/AdventureWorks-Practice-Questions/README.md

       psql -U postgres -d AdventureWorks -f install.sql
       ```

      - Note that you may be prompted to enter a password depending on how you've configured your `postgres` user in the `pg_hba.conf` file
     - The `-U postgres` flag ensures that we connect to the PostgreSQL default superuser (administrator account) `postgres` that is created when PostgreSQL is installed
     - If you get any error, check out the internet for solutions

-   psql -U postgres -c "\l"

 ## Verifying the Setup
  -  Once the setup is complete, you can list all tables in the database by running the following commands: